Operating System Deprecation Notice

 Big Navi - Example: Radeon RX6700 | Yes |

-You must set Parsec (or your game if hosting via Arcade) to use integrated graphics instead of the NVIDIA card, and restart your computer.
-Follow these instructions for more details:
+You must set Parsec to use integrated graphics instead of the NVIDIA card:

 -